 Prepare the wood and saw blade:

-Fetch the wood and make sure all your tools are close-by to avoid clumsiness.
-You will come close to the saw blade as you prepare, so you should always keep the saw turned off and unplugged.
+Fetch the wood and make sure all your tools are close by to avoid clumsiness.
+You will come close to the saw blade as you prepare, so always keep the saw turned off and unplugged.

 Measure and mark out the beginning and end of the cut: